PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

 Similarly, to paste the transcription, click on the "Paste" button at the top right corner or go to "Edit" in the menu bar and select "Paste a transcription...".
 A new window "Paste transcription" will appear.
 Make sure that the intended trasnscription has been copied, and select a Config to which you would like to paste that transcription.
-You can optionally choose to "Paste in highlighting for uncertain and estimated slots".
+If you would like to paste only the symbols and not the flags, then uncheck the option "Paste in highlighting for uncertain and estimated slots".
 Click "OK".
 Note that any existing symbols in the Config will be overwritten.

    For example, let's say you would like to copy your transcription for Config 1 of Hand 1 and paste it to Config 1 of Hand 2.